Yamini2001/HackerRank-Solutions/README.md

 6. [minMax.java](minMax.java)  Solutions for problems related to finding the minimum and maximum elements.
 7. [maxMatrixSum.java](maxMatrixSum.java)  Solutions for problems related to finding the maximum matrix sum.
 8. [InsertPosition.java](InsertPosition.java) Solutions for problems related to insert the position.
+9. [Zigzag.java](Zigzag.java) Solutions for problems related to find the zigzag conversion.

 Feel free to explore each problem set to find solutions and explanations.